 Even when contracts are transmitted electronically, signed and then scanned there can still be delays as the signers need to physically be in the same place as the contract to carry out the signing.

-With electronic signatures, the contract can be signed securely on any device with access to the internet, again saving time from the process.
+With electronic signatures, the contract can be signed securely on any device with access to the internet, again speeding up the overall time-to-contract process.

 2. Increased Transparency